 Common Pests and Other Problems for Gladiolus

-To ensure you have the healthiest-possible gladiolus plants, always buy corms that are firm and plump and when propagating, discarding damaged or rotting corms.
+To ensure you have the healthiest-possible gladiolus plants, always buy corms that are firm and plump and when propagating, discard any damaged or rotting corms.

-Aphids and spider mites can also infest gladiolus plants.
+Spider mites and aphids can also infest gladiolus plants.
 Fortunately, these can also be treated with insecticidal soap, so it is a good idea to spray it on your gladioli if you notice streaking and discoloring of leaves or flowers; small white, green, red, black, yellow or brown spots on the foliage; white dots on foliage; webbing on the leaves; yellowing foliage; or sticky residue on the leaves.